harshdeepbenipal/Notes-App/README.md

 * Trash system for recovering or permanently deleting notes
 * Light and dark mode support
 * Adaptive layouts for smartphones and tablets
-* Offline access with automatic synchronization when reconnected
+* Offline access with synchronization

 ---